 There’s a lot of information out there about breastfeeding vs. formula-feeding.
 It’s normal to have questions.
 Get answers so you can make an informed decision for you and your baby.

 Breastfeeding Question #1: Can I breastfeed and use formula?

-A: Breastfeeding vs. formula, choosing between breastfeeding and formula doesn't have to be an either-or decision.
-Many parents feed their infants both breast milk and formula at some point during their baby's first few months – this is more commonly known as supplementing or combination feeding.
-Some surveys suggest supplementing actually helps moms breastfeed longer.
+A: Many parents think they need to choose between breastfeeding and formula, but it doesn't have to be an either-or decision.
+Lots of parents feed their infants both breast milk and formula at some point during their baby's first few months.
+Offering both breast milk and formula is more commonly known as supplementing or combination feeding, and some surveys suggest supplementing may help moms breastfeed longer.

 Breastfeeding Question #2: Do bottles cause nipple confusion?

 A: Babies can experience nipple confusion, but that’s not necessarily due to the bottle versus the breast.
 Sometimes it can simply be due to a nipple preference.
 If you’ve been exclusively breastfeeding, your baby may understandably be surprised by a new nipple providing nourishment.
 You can experiment with different nipple styles to find ones that work best for your baby.

 Breastfeeding Question #3: How do I switch from breast milk to formula?

 A: There are many reasons parents may want to transition from breast milk to formula.
 Perhaps mom is returning to work, would like a more flexible feeding schedule, or maybe there’s a medical concern.
 Whether you want to supplement breast milk or switch entirely, you can be confident that formula will give your baby the nutrition they need to thrive.
 Here are some tips for switching from breast milk to formula:

 - If you plan to supplement, wait until your baby is three to four weeks old to help ensure you have an established milk supply.